redmms/mercury_chess/README.md

 #	MercuryChess: Toxic Edition.
-Online chess with lots of stylesheets spiced by toxic humor, using an innovative data format in it's built-in archiver.
+Online chess with lots of stylesheets spiced with toxic humor.
+It uses an innovative data format in it's built-in archiver that sets it apart from the rest.
-## Pet project or not?
+## Pet project or more?
-This is a ready for production app.
+This is not a project made just for the sake of it.
+It's primed for production.
 Actually, it consists of several different projects: server, gui chess, which uses archiver, which uses finestream.
 Archiver will be a closed project, I hope to make it commercial.
 Finestream is available here:
 https://github.com/redmms/finestream.git
+In the nearest future:

 ## Unique
 So, what is so special about these chess?
 You've probably seen hundreds of different chess applications.
 This app is not only written fully in C++, not only cross-platform due to Qt framework, not only uses various stylesheets and sound effects,